harrietrc/loadimpact-docs/jekyll/_v4/test-running/cloud-execution.md

 order: 1
 ---

+***

+# Purpose

+Explanation of Load Impact's cloud service and how to utilize it with your k6 test scripts.

 Cloud execution is a convenient extension to the [local/on-premise execution]({{ site.baseurl }}{% link _v4/test-running/local-on-premise-execution.md %}) capability of k6.
 Great when you need to run larger tests or distribute traffic generation across several geographic locations (aka "load zones").

 ## Executing a cloud test

-When you want to run a k6 test from the cloud you simple change the k6 command used from `run` ro `cloud`.
-So say you have a test in a file called `script.js`, you'd then trigger a cloud test by executing the following in your terminal:
+When you want to run a k6 test from the cloud you simple change the k6 command used from `run` to `cloud`.
+For example, if you have a test script named `script.js`, you'd then trigger a cloud test by executing the following in your terminal:

 `k6 cloud script.js`